gskbyte/GranadaLayout/README.md

 ###Just code

-// Please check the test controllers to see this
+// Please check the test controllers to see how it works, but really, it's much better to use layout files!

 Thanks + Acknowledments
 -----------------------